PistonDevelopers/resize/README.md

 resizer.run(&src, &mut dst);
 ```

+See [API documentation](http://docs.piston.rs/resize/resize/) for overview of all available methods.
 See also [this example](examples/resize.rs).
 Comparision with IM for the same filter:

 ```bash
 cd examples